paul-carteron/happign/README.md

 IGN offers other services.
 Their implementation in R is under development :

--   Calculation of isochron and isodistance
 -   Implement all REST API Carto compatible with the OpenAPI specification (easy and quick downloading for WFS)
+-   Implement spatial filter directly as an argument of function for WFS

 ### Problems and Issues